ZdenekSrotyr/release-notes-generator/README.md

 1. Incremental updates without manual date input
 2. Ensuring no releases are missed between runs
 3. Automated regular updates via GitHub Actions

+## Performance Optimization

+The tool implements several optimizations to speed up tag searching, especially for repositories with many tags:

+1. **Efficient API Usage**:
+   - Retrieves only commits within the target date range first
+   - Only checks tags whose commits fall within the target period
+   - Limits tag fetching to recent tags (30 by default)

+2. **Smart Tag Filtering**:
+   - Uses SHA matching to connect tags with relevant commits
+   - Avoids retrieving all tags when only recent ones are needed
+   - Reduces unnecessary API calls when searching for previous tags

+3. **Fallback Mechanisms**:
+   - Handles edge cases gracefully with intelligent fallbacks
+   - Provides detailed logging for troubleshooting

+These optimizations significantly reduce processing time, especially for organizations with many repositories or repositories with extensive tag histories.

 ## Customizing Output